Typhoon Hagibis highlights need for multilingual emergency alerts in Japan | The Japan Times

 But the center said it could not fully respond to the rapidly changing situation.

-“We want the government to create a system for delivering (such information) swiftly,” said a center official.
+“We want the government to create a system for delivering (such information) swiftly,” said an official at the support center.

 Many other municipalities do not have such multilingual disaster centers, meaning some non-Japanese living in those areas likely did not even know where to get information.